 Mar.
 1 | Aug.
 31 | Dec.
 1 - Mar.
 1 | By Jan.
 15 |

-The Certified Expert in Financial & Managerial Accounting online course introduces concepts and theories of financial and managerial accounting.
+The Certified Expert in Accounting, Leadership and Sustainability online course introduces concepts and theories of financial and managerial accounting.
+It also provides a comprehensive overview of the frameworks and principles shaping the way organizations disclose their sustainability efforts, ensuring transparency and long-term value creation.
 It focuses on leadership aspects in accounting.
-Participants will get acquainted with how accounting information is used in decision making and how leadership designs accounting systems and strategically uses the disclosure system to achieve targets.
+Participants will get acquainted with how accounting information is used in decision-making and how leadership designs accounting systems and strategically uses the disclosure system to achieve targets.
 The course covers applied topics of accounting and leadership.

-Unit 5 covers important techniques to analyse costs for managerial decision making.
+Unit 4 covers important techniques for analysing costs for managerial decision-making.
 The module will guide you through cost-volume profit analysis which addresses the question of how many units you need to sell to break-even.
 Moreover, absorption costing and variable costing are explained, which are highly relevant to calculate the value of inventory and to calculate operating income of businesses that have inventories.
 Finally, you will be introduced to lower price limits and to choosing the optimal product or service mix when capacities are lower than customer demand.

-The last unit introduces you to economic and psychological aspects of incentives.
-The knowledge provided in Unit 5 is important for all leaders, as people in leading positions must evaluate the performance of their subordinates.
-We will consider the non-monetary aspects that drive human behaviour and are relevant in accounting settings, such as social comparison, fairness, honesty and, reciprocity.
+Unit 5 introduces you to economic and psychological aspects of incentives.
+The knowledge provided in this unit is important for all leaders, as people in leading positions must evaluate the performance of their subordinates.
+We will consider the non-monetary aspects that drive human behaviour and are relevant in accounting settings, such as social comparison, fairness, honesty and reciprocity.
 Finally, the Unit will also provide you with recent insights regarding psychological pitfalls (heuristics and biases) in decision making, for example self-justification, overconfidence, and the sunk-cost effect.

-The flexibility of our courses offers you the opportunity to follow you own schedule and to combine daily work with professional development.
+The flexibility of our courses offers you the opportunity to follow your own schedule and to combine daily work with professional development.

-The highest quality offered will immediately improve your daily job performance as well as the performance of your institution.
+The high quality offered will immediately improve your daily job performance as well as the performance of your institution.

 Training Material